Asterix and the Big Fight: Plot summary

 As the potion is distributed amongst his fellow villagers, Asterix gives Vitalstatistix the good news, who defeats Ceramix with a single blow after running him ragged by evading his attacks.
 The Romans soon attack the Gauls rather than accept Ceramix's loss, only to be defeated with ease, forcing Nimbus and Caucus into a humiliating retreat.
-After the fight, Ceramix is found to have been accidentally struck by a menhir thrown by Obelix, and now suffers from amnesia that causes him to become gentle and courteous.
+After the fight, Ceramix is found to have been accidentally struck by a menhir thrown by Obelix, and now has amnesia that causes him to become gentle and courteous.
 Vitalstatistix declines his right to take over Ceramix's tribe, and sends him home in honour, with Linoleum returning to its Gaulish ways.
-Psychoanalytix, having recovered most of his sanity, also returns to his business and continues to be a success even though he still suffers from mild mental disorders that cause side effects to his treatments.
+Psychoanalytix, having recovered most of his sanity, also returns to his business and continues to be a success even though he still has mild mental disorders that cause side effects to his treatments.
 The village holds a banquet to celebrate Vitalstatistix's victory and Getafix's recovery.